browndeer/coprthr/doc/application_notes/epiphany_parallella_build/app_note_epiphany_parallella_build.md

 SDK,

 	mkdir work
-	cp –R /usr/local/browndeer/examples ./work
+	cp -R /usr/local/browndeer/examples ./work
-	cp –R /usr/local/browndeer/test ./work
+	cp -R /usr/local/browndeer/test ./work

-Then cd into ./work/test and as root run the quicktest,
+Then cd into ./work/test and run the quicktest,

 	cd ./work/test
-	su
 	make quicktest

 If these tests do not all indicate `[pass]` then something is wrong.
-Typical problems are forgetting to correctly update and source `.bashrc` files and also attempting to run the test as a user (incorrect) and not root (correct).
+A typical problem is forgetting to correctly update and source `.bashrc` files.

 Note that the test `test_stdcl_ndev_float4` for `stddev 1` is expected to fail on this platform and this is not a cause for concern.